Headlamp: Regulations and requirements

 Modern headlamps are electrically operated, positioned in pairs, one or two on each side of the front of a vehicle.
 A headlamp system is required to produce a low and a high beam, which may be produced by multiple pairs of single-beam lamps or by a pair of dual-beam lamps, or a mix of single-beam and dual-beam lamps.
 High beams cast most of their light straight ahead, maximizing seeing distance but producing too much glare for safe use when other vehicles are present on the road.
 Because there is no special control of upward light, high beams also cause backdazzle from fog, rain and snow due to the retroreflection of the water droplets.
 Low beams have stricter control of upward light, and direct most of their light downward and either rightward (in right-traffic countries) or leftward (in left-traffic countries), to provide forward visibility without excessive glare or backdazzle.

 Low beam

 Low beam (dipped beam, passing beam, meeting beam) headlamps provide a distribution of light designed to provide forward and lateral illumination, with limits on light directed towards the eyes of other road users to control glare.
 This beam is intended for use whenever other vehicles are present ahead, whether oncoming or being overtaken.

-The low beam is often positioned lower than the high beam, and it is designed to illuminate the road immediately in front of the vehicle, making it easier for the driver to see obstacles, pedestrians, and other vehicles.
-It is also used to make the vehicle more visible to other drivers.

 The international ECE Regulations for filament headlamps and for high-intensity discharge headlamps specify a beam with a sharp, asymmetric cutoff preventing significant amounts of light from being cast into the eyes of drivers of preceding or oncoming cars.
 Control of glare is less strict in the North American SAE beam standard contained in FMVSS / CMVSS 108.